 “We are in the midst of the biggest economic value transition in history,” Adiri, founder and CEO of Healthy.io, said in a statement.
 “One trillion dollars annually of inefficient healthcare spending in the US alone are now starting to be captured by technology companies that specialize in transparent value creation for less resources.
 Healthy.io is proud to have its pioneering technology withstand the rigor of FDA Class II trials and continues to pursue its mission of ushering in the era of the medical selfie — as it transforms embedded smartphone cameras into clinical-grade medical scanners.”

 While the company has claimed the test is the first of its kind to clear the FDA, public documents show that , its Inui In-Home Urine Analysis Test System, previously known as ScanaFlo, in May.
+According to Healthy.io, their test is the first such clearance to claim an existing point-of-care test as a predicate device, rather than a visual reading by a nurse — which is how both Inui and Scanwell's clearances work.

 It's also worth noting that the space has a different sort of history with the FDA.
 A promising and much-touted app with a similar functionality, uChek, was hit with an FDA warning letter for marketing the app without clearance in 2013.
 Biosense Technologies never did receive clearance for uChek and the app has since been removed from the iOS App Store, though it still .